FAQ

 Q: What do you emphasize in your teaching?

-A: The first and most important thing I teach is technique.
-Technique is so important because it affects your ability to sing in a healthy way for the rest of your life, as well as just making everything easier.
+A: The first and most important thing I teach is unlocking the voice.
+Learning a freeing technique will help you to sing in a healthy way for the rest of your life, as well as just making everything easier.

 Q: What is the definition of “technique”?

-A: By technique I mean the “how to” of singing – what your body and mind have to do together to be able to sing in the most healthy, free, and expressive manner for your genre.
+A: By technique I mean the “how to” of singing – what your body and mind have to do together to be able to sing your repertoire in the most healthy, free, and expressive manner.
+Desirable adjustments in the manner of singing need to be practiced until they become automatic.

-A: In addition to establishing a reliable technique, we will work on other skills that are important for singers, including, but not limited to: performing the music in a style-appropriate way, finding the dramatic intent of the lyric, diction, how to physicalize a song, how to practice, timing, expression, groove, and stage presence.
+A: In addition to establishing a reliable technique, we may work on related skills that are important for singers, including, but not limited to: performing the music in a style-appropriate way, finding the dramatic intent of the lyric, diction, how to physicalize a song, how to practice, timing, expression, groove, and stage presence.

 Q: What is the difference between a voice teacher and a voice coach?